 The first experience I had with relocation of the output of an assembler was with IBM's first Fortran for the 704.
 Standard subroutines were to be selectively included in the compiler’s binary card output at the end of the compiled program.

-The FAP assembler included an option to produce relocatable output whereby the assembler used its knowledge of the program semantics to include relocation information in a new card format.
-At the same time a four card loader was devised to do the relocation as the decks were loaded, thru the card reader into core memory just prior to execution.
+The FAP assembler included an option to produce relocatable output whereby the assembler used its knowledge of the instruction format to include relocation information in a new card format.
+At the same time a four card loader was provided to do the relocation as the decks were loaded, thru the card reader into core memory just prior to execution.
 This greatly facilitated home grown subroutines, written in assembler.

-Not long thereafter the Fortran II language with subroutines and independent compilation was introduced and the compiler learned to produce relocatable output.
-Then it was easy to combine smaller Fortran and assembler programs into larger programs.
-A 7 card loader was produced that made symbolic references possible at load time.
+Not long thereafter the Fortran II language allowed subroutines to be defined in Fortran, which the compiler would compile independently to produce relocatable output.
+Then it became easy to combine smaller Fortran and assembler programs into larger programs as their concatenated binary decks were loaded into the machine.
+A 7 card loader was produced that made symbolic references possible at load time, matching the definition of 6 character symbols in one deck with uses of those symbols in other decks.